The Camping & Caravanning Club Logo

 If you’re after stunning views and a climbing experience like no other, Glen Nevis has some exceptional bouldering spots scattered around.

-In the past 20 years, bouldering has become popular around the area.
+In the past 20 years, bouldering has become popular in the area.
 The schist rock offers steep and permanently dry overhangs, caves and a variety of bouldering formations for all abilities.
 Best of all, the scenery in Glen Nevis is unmatched, so you’ll have something worth climbing for.

 Nearest campsites: Glencoe Club Site.